nikvoronin/SeekTextLines/README.md

 # Seek Text Lines

-Seek for text blocks and gaps between.
+Seek and recognise text blocks in an image and sometimes gaps between.

 ## Generated Text